Anthilla/AnthillaOS/README.md

 - You can store on the *BootExt* volume(formatted in ext4 as default) what you need and your experiments in *BootExt* (Mounted On ```bash /mnt/cdrom```) structure:

-- ```bash Apps``` : Repository for your Apps wrote in Php, Mono, Go, or any kind of present language/processor available
+- ```Apps``` : Repository for your Apps wrote in Php, Mono, Go, or any kind of present language/processor available
 - ```DIRS``` : Repository for Custom *DIRS* and *FILES*, *NOT DATA(s)*
 - ```Kernel``` : Kernel Repository, *a softlink* called ```active-kernel``` and ```active-initrd``` respectively to kernel and initrd define the boot kernel, the same for ```recovery-kernel``` and ```recovery-initrd```
 - ```Overlay``` : Repository for a aufs custom overlay if is needed